-Our team at the Jordan Institute for Families in partnership with the Office of Diversity, Equity and Inclusion in the UNC School of Social Work is organizing and hosting a 21-Day Racial Equity Challenge.
-We welcome participants from across our community.
+Our team at the Jordan Institute for Families in partnership with the Office of Diversity, Equity and Inclusion in the UNC School of Social Work organized and hosted our first 21-Day Racial Equity Challenge in January 2021.
+We welcomed participants from across our community.
 We would like to thank Dr. Eddie Moore, who created the 21-Day Challenge, and the Washtenaw County United Way, whose Challenge we have used as a model and adapted to highlight racial inequity and our related policy priorities in our context.
 Check out the blog post by Averyl Edwards to learn how it went

 Signing up for the Challenge today will give you access to our tools and discussion forum along with daily emails to guide you along the way.
 The Challenge is open to anyone who is interested in doing the hard work of combating white supremacy, so please share the link with friends and colleagues who might be interested.
 There is no cost to participate.
 Registration is closed for the June challenge BUT if you missed it and would like to sign up for our next one, please email Averyl Edwards at firstname.lastname@example.org to be added to the list.
 We will be running the challenge again in a few months.

 If you have any questions or would like to learn more, please email Allison De Marco at email@example.com